• Skip to primary navigation

 Using your hands or a spoon, mix, mix, and mix until your ingredients are fully incorporated.
 If it feels a little too dry, add more water.
 If it feels too wet, add a bit more cornstarch.

-Honestly, because I have made this so much (approximately 90 million times), I dump the ingredients into a bowl without measuring and adjust if needed.
-I’m a “lets-just-mix-and-see-what-happens” and not a “let’s-follow-the-measurements-with-care-and-precision” kind of person (which now makes sense as to why I haven’t made the brownies).
+A confession: Because I have made this so much (approximately 90 million times), I dump the ingredients into a bowl without measuring precisely and adjust if needed.
+I’m a “let’s-just-mix-and-see-what-happens” and not a “let’s-follow-the-measurements-with-care-and-precision” kind of person (which now makes sense as to why I haven’t made the brownies).

 I measure with my heart.

-Tip: if you pour your mixture into low, shallow containers, it makes it much more accessible, which in turn leads to extended playtime.
+💡 Teacher Tip: if you pour your chocolate oobleck mud into low shallow containers, it makes it much more accessible, which in turn leads to extended playtime.

-A young girl sticks her hand in the fake mud recipe.
+A young girl sticks her hand in the chocolate oobleck fake mud recipe.

 How cool is that?
 Because we added cocoa powder, it looks like wet, brown, sticky mud and it will delight your littles.